conda/conda/docs/source/user-guide/tasks/manage-environments.rst

 directory in your conda directory.
 Run ``conda create --help`` for information on specifying a different path.

+Use the Terminal or an Anaconda Prompt for the following steps.

 #.
-To create an environment, run:
+To create an environment:

    .. code::